RattleyCooper/selenext/README.md

 from Helpers.Contexts import quitting from Helpers.Database import Jambi

 # `SiteAutomations` holds the code that drives selenium's `WebDriver` instance.
+Create a
-# Create a file and class in the `SiteAutomations` folder for each site you are
+# file and class in the `SiteAutomations` folder for each site you are automating.
+In
-# automating.
+# this example we are using methods from `SiteAutomations.GoogleExample`'s `Search`
+# class, but we are importing all of `GoogleExample`.
 from SiteAutomations import GoogleExample

 # More on `Jambi` later.